 - One-credit ensemble, applied lesson, performance, studio, PE, or other experiential coursework that pushes students above 15 credits;

 - Allow up to 3 credits per term above 15 for fields that require more than 120 credits to sit for a field-specific certification exam or to become a certified professional in that field (like the CPA exam).

-Overload applications are reviewed by faculty advisers and an academic dean.
-Applications to overload with 18 or more credits during the fall and winter terms will be reviewed by the Faculty Executive Committee (see go.wlu.edu/FacultyEC).
+Overload applications for 16 credits are reviewed by faculty advisers and an academic dean.
+Applications to overload with 17 or more credits during the fall and winter terms will be reviewed by the Faculty Executive Committee (see go.wlu.edu/FacultyEC).
 Approval of these exceptional appeals is not automatic.
 Please refer to the appropriate circumstances for an overload listed above.
 A denied application may be appealed to the Faculty Executive Committee by emailing FEC@wlu.edu.
 Appeals are approved only in the most exceptional of circumstances.

 If approved, the University Registrar's office will be notified of the new maximum number of credits for which you may register.
-The overload permission will go into effect immediately after Pick One if you are a senior (or for fall, rising senior).
-For all other students, the permission for overload will not be effective until after everyone has had a chance to register for a normal course load and the initial class-year registration windows have closed.
-The exception to this is fall registration, since upper-class students are allowed to register for an overload prior to First-Year registration during orientation.
+The permission for overload will not be effective until after everyone has had a chance to register for a normal course load and the initial class-year registration windows have closed.

 You will know when your overload permission is active, because you receive email notification and you can see it in the overload request website.
 You should sign up for your top course choices first and then return to course registration to add your additional coursework, once the overload approval has gone into effect.

 Students are responsible to register only for the approved overload amount.
 For example, if you are approved for 16 credits, you must not register for 17 or more credits.